The Network of Executive Women has named a new board chair and seven new members to its board of directors effective January 1.

 Lisa Walsh, chief executive officer of Truco Enterprises, will be the women’s leadership organization’s new board chair, replacing Karen Stuckey, senior vice president, private brands general merchandise for Walmart.

-Joining NEW’s board of directors are: Tracey Brown, senior vice president of operations and customer experience for Sam’s Club; Kelly Caruso, senior vice president, hardlines, at Target; Kendra Doyel, senior director, human resources for Ralph’s Grocery Company and Food 4 Less/Food Co. at Kroger; Michelle Freyre, president of U.S. Beauty at Johnson & Johnson Consumer Inc.; Abbe Luersman, chief human resources officer for Ahold Delhaize; Kim Underhill, global president for Kimberly-Clark Professional; and Ena Williams, senior vice president and head of international at 7-Eleven Inc.
+Joining NEW’s board of directors are: Tracey Brown, senior vice president of operations and customer experience for Sam’s Club; Kelly Caruso, senior vice president, hardlines, at Target; Kendra Doyel, senior director, human resources for Ralph’s Grocery Company and Food 4 Less/Food Co. at Kroger; Michelle Freyre, president of U.S. Beauty at Johnson & Johnson Consumer Inc.; Abbe Luersman, chief human resources officer for Ahold Delhaize; and Kim Underhill, global president for Kimberly-Clark Professional.

 “These women represent the best of NEW — successful business leaders who are passionate about gender equality at work,” NEW President and CEO Sarah Alter said.
 “We’re fortunate to have them guiding NEW as we strengthen our advocacy, broaden our reach, and roll out new programs that will help propel the careers of women at all levels and functions.
 We’re especially privileged to have Lisa as our new board chair.
 Her willingness to take on this demanding role speaks volumes about her commitment to gender equality.